WeblateOrg/weblate/docs/admin/addons.rst

 Bulk edit flags, labels or state for strings.

-Automate labeling by starting out with the search query ``NOT has:label`` and add labels till all strings have all required labels).
+Automate labeling by starting out with the search query ``NOT has:label`` and add labels till all strings have all required labels.
 Other automated operations for Weblate metadata can also be done.

 **Examples:**